-The Supplemental Nutrition Assistance Program provides monthly food assistance benefits to low-income individuals and families throughout the country.
+The Supplemental Nutrition Assistance Program (SNAP) provides monthly food assistance benefits to low-income individuals and families throughout the country.
 SNAP fraud costs taxpayers millions each year.
-The United States Department of Agriculture actively fights fraud to help protect the taxpayers and ensure help is available to those truly in need.
+The United States Department of Agriculture (USDA) actively fights fraud to help protect the taxpayers and ensure help is available to those truly in need.
 Among the common types of SNAP fraud includes trading benefits for cash and lying on an application to qualify.
 If you suspect an individual or retailer is committing fraud, you can file a report online.

 USDA OIG Hotline

 The USDA Office of the Inspector General verifies and investigates SNAP fraud reports.
 You can report fraud online through the OIG Hotline.
 You'll need to select whether you want to remain confidential, use your name in the report or submit an anonymous complaint.
 If you want to remain confidential, your name will be revealed only to the OIG.
 If report anonymously, you won't be contacted to answer any follow-up questions the agency may have, which could hinder the investigation.

 You can also file a report with your state.
 Generally, the state's department of human resources or social services handles SNAP fraud reports.
 If you are unsure of your state department's phone number, contact your local social services office and request the number from the clerk.